DarkGhostHunter/Laraload/README.md

 By default, this package constantly recreates your preload script each 500 requests in `storage/preload.php`.
 That's it.
 But you want the details, don't you?

-1. A global terminable middleware calls a custom "Condition" class after the response is sent to the browser.
+1. A global terminable middleware checks if the Response code is between 200 and 400.
+2. Then it calls a custom *Condition* class.
-2. The Condition evaluates if the script should be generated.
+2. The *Condition* evaluates if the script should be generated.
 3. If the Condition returns `true`, the script is generated.
 4. A `PreloadCalledEvent` is called with the generation status.